 The leaves of the rainforest beyond were large, almost completely masking a cloudless blue sky but for light gusts of wind that barely revealed it.
 The leaves are none I’ve ever seen before; having five parts like a star but with squared off ends.
 I felt a nervous anticipation, wondering if I should simply walk through the Door or what to do.
 I leaned towards the leaves and felt as if I would fall in!
 It seemed almost as if the Door was looking down into an endless sky.
 I thought about the meaning behind the concrete; our very human ideas of things that are set in stone.
 I thought about the other Doors and what they had meant: trust in myself, healing, contemplation, places to rest or to gain knowledge.
 I thought of Door One and how long it took me to move forward with solving it.
 With this thought, I suddenly phased right through the entire building and appeared in the First Room, the Golden Medallion in the middle of a concave floor.
 One more bit of proof that this Door is about defying the calcified thought I have become accustomed to considering law.

-I began to think that Door Nine had something to do with soul travel.
+I began to think that Door Nine had something to do with soul exploration.
 I explore the Doors and other places through the Tibetan mental technique, but have only physically left my body a handful of times, and only then with assistance.
 Despite eleven years worth of experience~~led by my master into other realms~~I still like to think that I’m not pure enough to walk with the masters at the Temples of Golden Wisdom, though the single desire I have for this life is to attain the control required to trust myself as soul experiencing non~physicality.

 Fear gripped me.
 For two weeks I returned to the Door every night but made no move to enter.
 Sometimes I was standing in front of the Door and could feel a pulling, as if a gravitational force was moving me towards the leaves and beyond.
 Eventually I would find myself laying beside the Door, as if it were a pool.
 The surface rippled when I would lay next to it.
 On one visit I noticed myself in the reflection, and afterwards spent many weeks laying beside the Door, looking in.